 • Participate in “Write to the Troops” projects.
 Send special greetings to Veterans in local nursing homes or Canadian Forces members posted overseas.
 Visit the National Defence website to find out how.

 You may also want to craft paper poppies with your children, as poppies are a symbol of Remembrance Day.
 We found a great poppy craft over at Learn Create Love that uses coffee filters, paint and pipe cleaners.
-Our food columnist Jill Dubien has a great snack idea that makes for a good lead-in to the topic of Remembrance Day as well.
+We have two great snack ideas (a red pepper poppy snack and a strawberry poppy field) that also make for good lead-ins to the topic of Remembrance Day.

 What will your family be doing for Remembrance Day?